Yana Vorona: Early life

-Junior
+Junior gymnastics career

 2017–18

 Vorona competed at the 2017 Russian National Championships in April in the KMS division.
 She placed fifth in the all-around behind Olga Astafyeva, Irina Komnova, Elena Gerasimova, and Vladislava Urazova.
 During event finals she placed fourth on the vault and seventh on balance beam.

 In July 2018 she competed at the Russian National Championships where she placed fourth in the all-around behind Ksenia Klimenko, Urazova, and Astafyeva.
 Additionally she placed fifth on vault, eighth on uneven bars, and second on balance beam and floor exercise behind Urazova.
 The following month Vorona competed at the 2018 European Championships alongside Urazova, Klimenko, Astafyeva, and Irina Komnova.
 They placed second in the team final behind Italy.

 2019

 In May Vorona competed at the Russian National Championships where she placed fourth in the all-around behind Vladislava Urazova, Viktoria Listunova, and Elena Gerasimova.
 She placed third on vault behind Urazova and Listunova, seventh on uneven bars, sixth on balance beam, and third on floor exercise, once again behind Listunova and Urazova.

 In June Vorona was selected as the alternate for the inaugural Junior World Championships.
 She won a gold medal in the team final alongside her teammates Listunova, Urazova, and Gerasimova.

 In July Vorona competed at the 2019 European Youth Olympic Festival alongside Listunova and Irina Komnova.
 While there she helped Russia win the gold in the team final.
 During the all-around final she won bronze, finishing behind Listunova and Ondine Achampong of Great Britain.
 During event finals she placed fourth on vault and floor exercise.

 In August Vorona competed at the Russian Cup, where, although she was a junior, she competed against senior gymnasts.
 After two days of competition she finished fifth in the all-around competition, behind fellow junior Urazova, senior competitor Angelina Melnikova, junior Gerasimova, and senior Lilia Akhaimova.
 During event finals she won gold on balance beam, ahead of the 2019 Junior World Champion on the event, Gerasimova, and Urazova, and placed sixth on uneven bars.

 In November Vorona competed at Elite Gym Massilia where she placed first in the all-around, ahead of Listunova, second on uneven bars, and third on balance beam.